rollkit/docs/guides/cometbft-to-rollkit.md

 ignite rollkit add
 ```

-## Initialize Rollkit with Local DA {#initialize-rollkit-local-da}
+## Initialize Rollkit {#initialize-rollkit}

-To prepare your app for Rollkit, you'll need to initialize it with Local Data Availability (Local DA).
-This allows your app to interact with a lightweight, testable DA layer.
+To prepare your app for Rollkit, you'll need to initialize it.

-Run the following command to initialize Rollkit with Local DA:
+Run the following command to initialize Rollkit:

 ```bash
 ignite rollkit init